krutikmehtaa/log-Sentinel/README.md

 # log-Sentinel

 A production-ready anomaly detection pipeline for application logs using PySpark, Scala, and ML models.
-This system processes streaming log data, detects anomalies using multiple algorithms, and provides actionable insights.
+This system processes streaming log data, detects anomalies using multiple algorithms, and provides insights.

 ## Project Overview

-This project demonstrates an end-to-end data engineering and ML pipeline suitable for detecting anomalies in application logs at scale.
-It showcases skills relevant to FAANG-level Data Science Engineering positions.

 ### Key Features
 - **Batch & Stream Processing**: PySpark for both historical analysis and real-time detection